AdaCore/gnatstudio/docs/users_guide/extending.rst

 associate with a keybinding through the :menuselection:`Edit --> Key shortcuts` menu.

-If you copy this file into one of the :file:`plug-ins` directories, GPS automatically loads it at startup.
+If you copy this file into one of the :file:`plugins` directories, GPS automatically loads it at startup.
 The function :func:`myfunc` is in a separate namespace, with the name :file:`mymod`, like the file.
 If you decide, during your GPS session, to edit this file, for exampl to have the